 - EC 1.
 A clear written statement of your personal commitment to upholding and supporting the Integrated Ethos of Ulidia Integrated College as defined on your application form - EC 2.
-A qualified teacher holding a degree (2:2 or above) in an ICT related honours degree - EC 3.
-Experience of teaching ICT to at least GCSE level in a mainstream (Teaching Practice Acceptable) - EC 4.
+A qualified teacher holding a degree (2.2 or above) or equivalent related honours degree in Science - EC 3.
+Experience of teaching Science to at least GCSE level in a mainstream setting (Teaching Practice acceptable) - EC 4.
 Willingness to professionally learn, coach others and be coachable preference)

-Desirable Criteria(not in order of
+Desirable Criteria (not in order of

 - DC 1.
-Experience of teaching ICT to at least GCSE level in a mainstream setting for at least 1 full academic year - DC 2.
-Provide evidence of commitment to, qualifications and/or significant contribution to the extracurricular work within a school such as Sport / Drama /Music/Eco Schools/Young Enterprise/Duke of Edinburgh Award Scheme etc. (Not after school revision classes etc.) - DC 3.
-Experience of teaching ICT to at least A2 level in a mainstream setting for at least 1 full academic year
+Experience of Teaching Science to AS or A2 level or equivalent for at least 1 full year - DC 2.
+Provide evidence of commitment to, qualifications and/or significant contribution to the extra- curricular work within a school such as Sport /Drama /Music/ Eco Schools/Young Enterprise/Duke of Edinburgh Award Scheme etc. (Not after school revision classes etc.)